Revere Quality House: Implementing new construction techniques

 Twitchell had been experimenting with reinforced concrete construction since the late 1930s.
 His friend and associate, John Lambie, was a local concrete supplier who was developing a method steel-reinforced cast-in-place concrete, called lamolithic construction.
 For the Revere House roof, Lambie used mobile concrete mixing machines and pumping equipment to pour the material into reusable steel forms set on lally steel poles.
 Slender steel reinforcement rods were used to hold the elevated slab together.
 Lambie ingeniously poured the roof with cavities on its upper surface to lighten its weight.
 He filled the cavities with crushed shell that would collect moisture and create a permeating cooling effect into the home.
 It represented a milestone in passive environmental engineering.

 The use of reinforced concrete as a viable substrate proved to be very expensive.
 Jack West, who was working as a draftsman for Twitchell during the project, acknowledged that the original $14,000 budget for the Revere House doubled to $28,000 by the time the house was completed.

 The floors were poured terrazzo.
 Interior wall dividers were fabricated of meticulously sanded plywood, some of which featured built-in cabinets and drawers (with leather pulls).
 Wood-framed sliding glass doors were hand-fabricated on site.
 Ceilings in the great room were painted a bright 'peacock blue', to represent the sky, while the bedroom and kitchen walls were painted 'lemon yellow'.
 A small service building was built at a ninety-degree angle, protruding from the front of the house, connected by a six-foot high privacy wall.

 Establishing a new paradigm

 When the Revere Quality House was opened to visitors, more than 16,000 people toured the building in its first year.
 It was prominently-featured in Revere's advertising campaign nationwide, and received tremendous coverage in the press; Architectural Forum (October 1948), Architectural Review (November 1948), and House and Garden (August 1949).
 It was advertised regularly in the Saturday Evening Post.

 The American Institute of Architects recognized the Revere Quality House with its National Honor Award in 1949.

 Twitchell and Rudolph's Revere Quality House created a new paradigm for tropical architecture.
-Its visceral minimalism and the incorporation of environment into its design represented a new, more integrated, and simpler way of life for middle-class America.
+Its minimalism and the incorporation of environment into its design represented a new, more integrated, and simpler way of life for middle-class America.
 Literally millions of homes incorporating aspects of its design have been built across the southern United States.